 If you order a latte made with coconut milk instead of cream from your favorite coffee shop, or you pour almond milk on your morning bowl of cereal these days, you’re not alone.
 After looking at the pros and cons of milk alternatives, many people have moved away from dairy products in recent years and have swapped in plant-based products instead.

 This shift away from cow’s milk has happened for lots of reasons, the biggest of which is probably the growing attention to lactose intolerance.
 As people age, many find their bodies are not able to digest milk products – or specifically lactose, a type of sugar found naturally in milk and other milk products like ice cream and cheese.
 When people who have lactose intolerance drink milk or eat dairy products, they might have digestive issues like gas, bloating or diarrhea.
-About 68% of the world’s population has some form of lactose intolerance, according to the U.S. Department of Health and Human Services.
+Experts estimate that about 68% of the world’s population has some form of lactose intolerance, according to the National Institutes of Health.

-Almond milk.
 Leading the pack of dairy-free alternatives is almond milk.
-It’s got some good health benefits, according to the Cleveland Clinic.

 - Rich in Vitamin E.

 - Avoid if you have a nut allergy.

 - Environmental sustainability is a concern, since 80% of almonds are produced in California, which faces drought issues, according to Earth.org, an environmental think tank.